What actions should HR and business leaders take to curb mental harassment at work? Share your thoughts.

-While internationally, there are books galore celebrating women friendships in fiction, there seems to be a distinct invisibility of female friendships in Indian books.
+While internationally, many books celebrate women friendships in fiction, there seems to be a dearth of these in Indian books.
 Why?

 Our friends form a very important part of our lives.
 Starting from school to college to work places to bonds formed due to shared interests, female friendships blossom like wildflowers in the many nooks and crannies of an Indian woman’s life.
 Yet, when we look at Indian writing, why do we find so few books celebrating this pure bond of friendship between women?

 Female friendship is not a common theme in our movies as well.
 Though you will find movies celebrating bromances, female friendships are coming up only in recent times with movies like Queen, Cocktail, Aisha, and Yeh Jawaani Hain Deewani.

 Currently, Indian publishing houses are having a busy time churning out books by both established and emerging authors.
 We do have an impressive lineup of books involving strong female protagonists, however, in most cases it is their relationships with males that is explored in the story.